volodymyrhudyma/blog/content/blog/how-to-create-a-discord-bot-in-5-minutes.md

 tag:
   - Node
 promote: false
-metaDescription: // META
+metaDescription: Learn how to use Discord API and Node.js to create a simple Discord Bot in just 5 minutes.
 shareImage: /img/discord-bot.jpg
-teaser: // TEASER
+teaser: Bots became increasingly popular in the last few years, because they allow to automate a lot of things that previously people had to do manually.
+  This way we can save a tremendous amount of time and focus on the most important tasks instead of doing...
 date: 2021-09-26T10:05:02.352Z
 ---
-:Bots became increasingly popular in the last few years, because they allow to automate a lot of things that previously people had to do manually.
+Bots became increasingly popular in the last few years, because they allow to automate a lot of things that previously people had to do manually.

 This way we can save a tremendous amount of time and focus on the most important tasks instead of doing the routine.